Esbjerg fB: Early years

-Golden years
+Golden years (1960–1980)

 The club's golden years were in the first half of the 1960s with the Austrian coach Rudi Strittich throughout most of the decade.
 The club won the Danish Championship in 1961, 1962, 1963 and 1965 and won the DBU Cup in 1964.
 This success has been largely attributed to Austrian coach Rudi Strittich, as well as strikers Jens Peter Hansen and Carl Emil Christiansen.
 In the championship season of 1961, Esbjerg set a stadium record with 20,000 spectators, as Esbjerg won the clash against KB 3–1 at home.
 In 1968, Esbjerg almost won another championship, when the team had the same amount of points as two other clubs before the last round, but despite winning the last match, KB won the title on goal difference.
-The following year, however, Esbjerg suffered relegation from the top tier, where they had played twenty seasons in a row.
+The following year, however, Esbjerg suffered relegation from the top tier, where they had played twenty consecutive seasons.

 In 1974, Esbjerg fB won promotion to the top division again, marking the beginning of the club's second golden era.
 Esbjerg won the DBU Cup again in 1976.
 In 1977, Strittich returned as coach, and with goalkeeper Ole Kjær and midfielder Jens Jørn Bertelsen as the driving forces in the following years, Esbjerg were back at the top.
 The club won bronze medals in 1977, and in 1978 Esbjerg fB lost the cup final to Frem after a penalty shootout and a total of three finals, all of which ended 1–1.
-Later that year, they achieved a second place finish in the top tier, while the team reached the third round of the UEFA Cup, where they beat Hertha BSC 2–1 in the first leg, but lost in the return match in Berlin by 4–0.
+Later that year, they achieved a second-place finish in the top tier, while the team reached the third round of the UEFA Cup, where they beat Hertha BSC 2–1 in the first leg, but lost in the return match in Berlin by 4–0.

 In 1979, Esbjerg fB won the club's fifth and most recent Danish championship.
 The following year, the team eliminated Halmstads BK in the European Champion Clubs' Cup.
 In the subsequent round, Esbjerg lost on the road with 3–0 to Spartak Moscow, but was in the return match, close to a sensation, Esbjerg won 2–0.